Want to learn how to save $3000 in 3 months? Check out these tips to save money when you are broke!

 - Home maintenance

-This free money comes in the form of gift cards, bonuses, cash back, or cold cash.
-And I know that I keep mentioning cash back apps or websites on this blog but it’s because I use them and they pay me for doing things I normally do, such as shopping online or buying groceries.
+This free money comes in the form of gift cards, bonuses, cash-back, or even cold hard cash.
+I know I mention cash-back apps and websites a lot on this blog, but that’s because I personally use them—and they really do pay me for things I’d be doing anyway, like shopping online or buying groceries.

-A bonus?
-Rakuten will give you $10 free for trying it.
-You’ll get this bonus after making your first $25 worth of purchases at any of Rakuten’s partner stores.
-Plus, you can earn up to 40% cash back on eligible purchases, too!
+Bonus: Rakuten will also give you $10 just for signing up.
+You’ll receive the bonus after making your first $25 purchase at any of Rakuten’s partner stores.
+It’s an easy way to start earning right away!

 For more information about Swagbucks, read my Swagbucks review here.